 However, moving Caffe Culture will give us a better insight into understanding and adapting to the evolving situation in order to deliver an event that all of our participants and the industry expect.
 In the interim, CaffeInsights Live will provide an opportunity to for business owners to update themselves on all the latest innovations and products, in addition to face to face networking with industry experts and suppliers, both old and new.

 We will be providing regular updates on the event over the coming months, so to be kept abreast of all changes, please register your details.

 Business Design Centre Covid-19 Safety Measures

 Our host venue, the Business Design Centre (BDC), has been working closely with the Association of Event Venues (AEV) to discuss a new framework for all UK venues.
 Together, they have created a standard for all venues to adhere to and Caffè Culture 2021 will include a number of measures, which we will update you with when finalised.
 Take a look at the work the BDC is doing to make it a safe and comfortable place to visit.
-Please take a look at the work the BDC is doing to make it a safe and comfortable place to visit.

 These measures provisionally include: